-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group and the Company have adopted all the new and revised IFRSs issued that are relevant to its operations and effective for annual periods beginning on 1 January 2018.
-The nature and effect of the changes as a result of adoption of IFRS 9 are described below.
-Except for the adoption of IFRS 9, the adoption of the other new and revised IFRSs (including IFRS 15) has had no material financial impact on the financial statements of the Group.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and revised IFRSs issued that are relevant to its operations and effective for annual periods beginning on 1 January 2019.
+Except for the adoption of IFRS 16 Leases, the effect of which is discussed below, the adoption of the new and revised IFRSs has had no material financial impact on the financial statements of the Group.